-BPC: Tue 11:15, Wed 9:30, Wed 10:30 and Thu 3:30pm classes have filled up.
-All other classes are available at this location.
-COM: Thursday 10:30am has filled up.
-All other classes are available at this location.
-HSA: Wednesday 10:15am class has filled up.
-All other classes are available at this location.
-LH: All classes are available at this location.
-MG: All classes
+BPC: All classes are available at this location.
+COM: All classes are available at this location.
+HAS: All classes are available at this location.
+GP: All classes are available at this location.
+MG: All classes are available at this location.
+If a class or your preference has filled up, please let us know if you want to be on the waiting list.
+Things might

 Starting in Fall Music Together will have newly designed songbooks.
 We are very excited and hope you and your child/ren will love the new design.